What is Leadership Jones?

 - Out of Class Activities

 These activities can be selected from a list of options.
 Please be reminded that not fulfilling this requirement will result in failure to graduate.
 Class members will have the full program length to complete their three required activities.
-It is your responsibility to notify the Chamber staff of the activities you have completed by submitting an “Activity Completion Form”. ** 3 of the selections below are mandatory to include a County Commissioner, City Council, and Board of Education meeting; your 4th option is your choice.
-Activity options include:
+It is your responsibility to notify the Chamber staff of the activities you have completed by submitting an “Activity Completion Form”.
+Activity Options Include:

 Attend a County Commissioner Meeting